liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 ### Tools

-We discussed possible video conference tools and decided to go with with Zoom, that I knew from GitLab.
+We discussed possible video conference tools and decided to go with with Zoom, the tool that I used at GitLab.
 Zoom is able to handle a call with 100 participants maintaining excellent quality (I'm impressed to this day) and has automatic effortless recording.

 We agreed that a stable internet connection is a requirement for working remotely, so that a video call is possible at any time.
 We also decided to order dedicated